Light Duty Restrictions for Nurses: Examples and FAQ

 Light duty restrictions for nurses include desk work, as seen in this picture.

-While nurses are equipped to care for patients with various health conditions, they’re not invulnerable to experiencing illness or injury themselves.
+While nursing professionals are equipped to care for patients with various health conditions, they’re not invulnerable to experiencing illness or injury themselves (such as a prevalence of back pain).
 For healthcare facility leaders, scenarios like these can pose many challenges, especially if you’re already short-staffed.
-However, assigning light duty restrictions for nurses can be a great way to minimize staffing issues while supporting the safety and wellbeing of your nurses.
+However, assigning light duty restrictions for nurses can be a great way to minimize staffing issues while supporting the safety and wellbeing of your staff.

 You may be wondering, what exactly does light duty mean and how is it applied in nursing?
 We’ll answer some of the most frequently asked questions and walk through examples to help you create appropriate light duty assignments for your staff.